SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     `us-central1, us-west2, europe-west1, asia-east1, australia-southeast1, southamerica-east1` as specified in the
     [documentation](https://cloud.google.com/build/docs/locations).

 9. If/when your build is successful, navigate to the `Artifact Registry` page.
-You should hopefully find that the image you just build was pushed here.
+You should hopefully find that the image you just built was pushed here.
 Congrats!

 10. Finally, to to pull your image down to your laptop